-We evaluate reconstructed particle export fluxes by comparing them to in situ flux observations and previous global reconstructions.
+We evaluate reconstructed particle export fluxes by comparing them to $in\ situ$ flux observations and previous global reconstructions.
 Specifically, we compare total fluxes, zonal averages, and seasonal cycles.
-For these comparisons, we divide the ocean into 14 biogeochemically-consistent regions based on the boundaries identified by Weber et al.

-(2016), with an additional boundary along the equator to separate Northern and Southern Hemispheres.
-We evaluate seasonal cycles by analyzing temporal correlations between reconstructions, and assessing their seasonal cycles.
+For these comparisons, we divide the ocean into 14 biogeochemically consistent regions based on the boundaries identified by Weber et al. (2016), with an additional boundary along the equator to separate Northern and Southern Hemispheres.